yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-008_Validate_Country_Field_With_Alphanumeric_Characters.md

 # TC-008 - Validate Country Field With Alphanumeric Characters

 ## 🧪 Test Steps
-1. Open the application
+1. Navigate to the "Add Address" form
-2. Navigate to the "Add Address" form
+2. Enter alphanumeric characters (e.g., "Br4z1l123") in the "Country" field
-3. Locate the "Country" field
+3. Fill all other required fields
-4. Enter alphanumeric characters (e.g., "Br4z1l123") in the "Country" field
+4.
 5. Submit the form

 ---